One of the ironies about credit is that if you do not have any, it is difficult to get.

 If you have a bank account in good standing that has been going for some time and into which your salary is paid every month, most banks will be happy to give you a credit card.
 They will normally start with a relatively low limit which will increase over time.
 All you have to do is use it responsibly.

 You can always make your purchase on your credit card instead of a debit card.
 If you pay the full amount outstanding every month, you will not incur any interest charges.
-The other great benefit of this is that many credit cards offer great incentives or loyalty programmes which could pay for your next holiday or some special treat for the family.
+The other great benefit of this is that many credit cards offer great incentives or loyalty programs that could pay for your next holiday or some special treat for the family.

 Six months of good payments are generally enough to start establishing a fair favourable credit history.

-Some institution will ask those with no credit history to get someone to co-sign the loan.
+Some institutions will ask those with no credit history to get someone to co-sign the loan.
 Although this is unpleasant, it will probably only have to be done once.
-After paying that account correctly for some time, you will be able to establish a good history and the next time you apply you should be in a better position.
+After paying that account correctly for some time, you will be able to establish a good history, and the next time you apply you should be in a better position.

 Do not leave it to the last minute.
 If you find your dream home and want to apply for a loan, a lack of credit history will make this very tricky.
 Open one or two accounts and get a credit card.
 Just use it prudently and pay the correct amount as soon as it is due.
 Before too long, you will have a very healthy score and you will not be in any major debt as a result.